scharolta/CardGame/README.md

 This should all be fairly straightforward and is already configured with MyIdentityContext.
 See the [Microsoft documentation] (https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-2.2&tabs=visual-studio) for further information.

 ###### Create all other tables
-Replace `schema` in the SQL below and add fun songs and answer alternatives.
+Replace `schema` in the commands below and add fun songs and answer alternatives.
 The SpotifyId is a code in the following format: `6nLvaCZFR1wEzW3sIKpsnr`.

 ```
 CREATE TABLE [schema].[Song] (